stellashen/my-galaxy/README.md

 ## MVP List

-1. Host on Heroku and Create GitHub App
+1. Host on Heroku and Create OAuth App

 2. Authentication